-Affiliate marketing is when an owner of an (online) platform: a social media profile, a website, a blog, a YouTube channel, and so on, can earn commission fees when they promote other businesses’ products and/or services on these platforms.
+Affiliate marketing is when an owner of an online platform (a social media profile, website, blog, YouTube channel, etc.) can earn commission fees when they promote other businesses’ products and/or services on these platforms.
 The platform owner (or the affiliate) can search for any product that offers affiliate marketing opportunities, apply for the program, then promote that product.

 When a sale is made, which is tracked via affiliate links, the affiliate will earn a commission.